iris-hep/func_adl/docs/xAOD/getting_started.md

 ## Other Tools

-In the examples we will be building we will be using various other tools.
+The examples in this documentation will use various tools.
 These should be pip installed to follow the examples present:

 - ``servicex``
 - ``servicex_analysis_utils``